-17 Reasons I am against the Common Core State Standards
+17 Reasons we are against the Common Core State Standards

 I am a former K-12 teacher and father of four school aged children.